In Victoria, truth (technically, ‘justification’) has always been a complete defence to a defamation action.

-Similarly, all statements made in the course of An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. proceedings by judges, jurors, barristers, witnesses and parties are absolutely privileged.
+Similarly, all statements made in the course of court proceedings by judges, jurors, barristers, witnesses and parties are absolutely privileged.
 This includes statements contained in documents used in the course of legal proceedings (but not the publication of these documents outside court).

 Absolute privilege applies to tribunals that operate like courts.
 However, it does not apply to purely administrative bodies, such as licensing authorities.

-The Protected Providing information to another person or institution as required by a contract or other legal process.
-Act 2012 (Vic) confers absolute privilege on disclosures, made on reasonable grounds, that a public body or A person appointed to act on behalf of a company or an incorporated association in any public dealings. has engaged in, or proposes to engage in, improper conduct.
+The Public Interest Disclosures Act 2012 (Vic) confers absolute privilege on disclosures, made on reasonable grounds, that a public body or public officer has engaged in, or proposes to engage in, improper conduct.
 The disclosure must be made to the appropriate person, as set out in section 6 of that Act.

-There are other communications that may be absolutely privileged, such as communications between a A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. and client, and communications between government ministers.
+There are other communications that may be absolutely privileged, such as communications between a solicitor and client, and communications between government ministers.
 However, the law in this area is complex; if it appears to be relevant, a lawyer specialising in defamation should be consulted.

 In many situations (see the list below) it is in the interests of society that people can communicate frankly with each other, without fear of being sued for defamation.
 The defence of ‘qualified privilege’ protects honest communication in such situations.
-A defence that gives protection against a defamation lawsuit.
-It can be used if information was not given to cause harm, and was given to someone who had a public interest in getting it and who acted reasonably when they published it.
-See also absolute privilege. is recognised by the common law and by the Defamation Act.
-The Defamation Act does not affect the An answer to a criminal charge or other wrongdoing, based on a precedent that has developed from decisions in court cases, rather than being set out in legislation (a statutory defence). of qualified privilege.
-In situations protected by qualified privilege, a plaintiff can only successfully To take legal action in a civil case. for defamation by proving that the defendant was motivated by A desire to cause harm to someone, in a criminal act of by defamation. in making the defamatory statement.
+Qualified privilege is recognised by the common law and by the Defamation Act.
+The Defamation Act does not affect the common law defence of qualified privilege.
+In situations protected by qualified privilege, a plaintiff can only successfully sue for defamation by proving that the defendant was motivated by malice in making the defamatory statement.

 ‘Malice’ means that the defamatory statement was made for some ulterior purpose and was not the ‘honest communication’ that qualified privilege is intended to protect.
 The existence of malice may be inferred by showing that the defendant knew the imputations or meanings of their statement were not true (or did not care if they were true or false).
 This is because a person who knowingly makes a statement with false imputations is unlikely to have a proper purpose.
-The defendant’s An act that breaches a duty to take reasonable care and results in loss or damage to another person.
-See also tort. in not checking the truth of their statement does not amount to malice, unless such negligence amounts to reckless indifference to the truth.
+The defendant’s negligence in not checking the truth of their statement does not amount to malice, unless such negligence amounts to reckless indifference to the truth.

 Intending to cause harm to someone is an ‘improper purpose’ and is therefore usually considered to be malicious.
 However, this is not always the case, especially in political speech where qualified privilege exists between a person commenting on candidates and the electors; making a statement with the intention to damage a candidate’s chances of being elected is considered a proper purpose.